moerv9/sentiment/docs/4_Backend.md

 It is no option to only run it on the local machine when it is intended to run for days or weeks.
 When the laptop is closed, the script stops running.

 That is where cloud platforms as services come in handy.
 Today, most of the [Software-as-a-Service](9_Appendices.md#s) run in some sort of cloud since it is not very desirable for smaller companies to run and maintain servers for their clients when other bigger corporations such as Google, Amazon or Microsoft offer better, more scalable and cheaper services.
+## Heroku

-For this project, [Heroku](https://www.heroku.com/) was used as the cloud provider, because it works well with Python, has a free tier available and an easy-to-use Postgres Database Add-On [FR 70](2_Concept.md#should-have) and an automatic GitHub Deploy.
+For this project, [Heroku](https://www.heroku.com/) was used as the cloud provider, because it works well with Python and runs every type of script in the background.
+It has a free tier available, an easy-to-use Postgres Database Add-On [[FR 70](2_Concept.md#should-have)], as well as a Schedule-Add-On to repeatedly execute any type of script and an automatic GitHub Deploy.

 Heroku works with containerization: It automatically detects a change in the GitHub Repository and starts a new Deployment.
 Because this did not always work, it is still possible to manually deploy in the Heroku Dashboard or with the Heroku [CLI](9_Appendices.md#abbreviations).